melihteke/mongo-db-operation/README.md

 This project offers an easy-to-use Python interface that enables you to perform CRUD (Create, Read, Update, Delete) operations on a MongoDB database.
 It uses the PyMongo library and is designed to work seamlessly with a prebuilt MongoDB instance installed on your system or hosted elsewhere.
 To use this code, you'll need a prebuilt MongoDB instance that's up and running.
 In my case, I created a MongoDB instance through https://cloud.mongodb.com/.
 However, you can also run your database locally or use a different provider if you prefer.
 Just make sure that your MongoDB instance is configured correctly before you start working with the code.
+To ensure that the code can connect to your MongoDB instance, it's important to whitelist the appropriate IP addresses.
+This can be done using a mask or by specifying specific IP addresses.
+Before you start working with the code, make sure that your MongoDB instance is reachable via whitelisting.
+This will ensure that your code can access the database without any issues.

 ![image](https://user-images.githubusercontent.com/36086368/231573735-4af57894-d0a2-415c-ab29-8a26e4d67e06.png)